Forex Grid Trading Strategy - Detailed Explanation

 - Current market dynamics

-It's also important to use a broker with no trading commissions.
-These conditions will limit the maximum levels of this trading system.
-Another great thing about the grid strategy for Forex is that it works in trending markets as well.
-However, the downside is that the trader always has to keep the available margin in mind – especially, in trending markets.
+It's important to use a broker with no trading commissions.
+These conditions will limit the maximum levels of the grid trading system.
+While the grid trading Forex strategy works in trending markets as well, the downside is that the trader always has to keep the available margin in mind – especially, in trending markets.

 Defining the Forex Grid Trading Strategy